 Updated April 10, 2020

-Much like the common advice given to humans, it’s important to regularly check the health of pigs with a routine physical examination rather than waiting until a pig is showing signs of distress or illness.
-Not only will this help you get to know what all aspects of a healthy pig look and feel like, but familiarizing a pig with human handling might help them stay more calm in stressful situations.
+Much like the common advice given to humans, it’s important to regularly check the health of pig residents with a routine physical examination rather than waiting until someone is showing signs of distress or illness.
+Not only will this help you get to know what all aspects of a healthy pig look and feel like, but familiarizing a pig with human handling might help them stay calm and allow you to perform certain treatments or procedures more easily.
 Be prepared to check them over every six to eight weeks*!
 For more information on why regular health examinations are important, check out our resource here.

 - Hide more often than they used to